Senior Researcher, Education Development Center

 Darryl Williams / Trustee

-Dr. Darryl Williams is the Dean of Undergraduate Education, Associate Dean for Recruitment, Retention, and Community Engagement and the Director of the Center for STEM Diversity at Tufts’ School of Engineering.
-Previously he served as a Program Director for the National Science Foundation in the Division of Research on Learning in Formal and Informal Settings (DRL) where he was charged to support the enhancement of K-16 engineering education.
+As The Franklin Institute’s Senior Vice President of Science and Education, Dr. Darryl N. Williams oversees all aspects of the science and educational programming at the heart of the Institute’s efforts to inspire a passion for learning about science and technology.
+He previously served as Dr. Darryl Williams is the Dean of Undergraduate Education, Associate Dean for Recruitment, Retention, and Community Engagement and the Director of the Center for STEM Diversity at Tufts’ School of Engineering.
+Darryl served as a Program Director for the National Science Foundation in the Division of Research on Learning in Formal and Informal Settings (DRL) where he was charged to support the enhancement of K-16 engineering education.
 He was the lead program director for the Innovative Technology Experiences for Students and Teachers (ITEST) program, a program which supports projects that engage participants in authentic, contextual experiences that reflect the nature of STEM and ICT careers.